mousemke/flounder/README.md

 + fixed a selectbox event leak
 + added "destroy all" demo button
 + changed flounder <-> element references in react
++ $ now sets flounder as 'flounder' with data
++ µ now sets flounder as 'flounder' with set

 0.2.6